BillGibsonDev/BillGibsonDev/README.md

   - :seedling: I am currently seeking opportunities for employment as a Frontend Web Developer.

-  - :zap: In my free time I enjoy lifting weights, playing video games and reading.
+  - :zap: In my free time I enjoy lifting weights, playing video games, reading and football.

   ### 📫 How to Reach me :